IdentityServer/Documentation/docsv2/configuration/clients.md

 * `RefreshTokenExpiration`
     * `Absolute`: the refresh token will expire on a fixed point in time (specified by the AbsoluteRefreshTokenLifetime)
     * `Sliding`: when refreshing the token, the lifetime of the refresh token will be renewed (by the amount specified in SlidingRefreshTokenLifetime).
 The lifetime will not exceed `AbsoluteRefreshTokenLifetime`.
+* `UpdateAccessTokenClaimsOnRefresh`
+    * Gets or sets a value indicating whether the access token (and its claims) should be updated on a refresh token request.
 * `AccessTokenType`
     * Specifies whether the access token is a reference token or a self contained JWT token (defaults to `Jwt`).
 * `EnableLocalLogin`